neurohn/jekyll-now/about.md

 permalink: /about/
 ---

-I'm a second year PhD student in the [ECE department](http://www.ece.ucsb.edu/) at [UC Santa Barbara](http://www.ucsb.edu/), advised by [William Wang](https://www.cs.ucsb.edu/~william/) and [B.S.
+I'm a PhD student in the [ECE department](http://www.ece.ucsb.edu/) at [UC Santa Barbara](http://www.ucsb.edu/), advised by [William Wang](https://www.cs.ucsb.edu/~william/) and [B.S.
 Manjunath](https://vision.ece.ucsb.edu/people/bs-manjunath).
+I am currently interning with the Machine Learning Innovation Team at Cadence in San Jose.

 I previously completed an MS in Signal and Image Processing at [UC Santa Barbara](http://www.ucsb.edu/).
 Prior to UCSB, I graduated with a B.Tech(Hons.) in Instrumentation Engineering from the [Electrical Engineering](http://www.ee.iitkgp.ac.in/) department at [IIT Kharagpur](http://iitkgp.ac.in/).

 My general areas of research are Machine Learning, Computer Vision and Natural Language Processing.
-My research focuses on relation extraction for knowledge base completion.
-In the past I have explored Visual Question Answering, Image Classification and Image Segmentation.
+In the past I have explored Relation Extraction for knowledge base completion, Visual Question Answering, Image Classification and Image Segmentation.

 I also enjoy a life apart from academia.
 Outside of work, I dabble in cooking, reading good books, working out, playing tennis and soccer, dancing, and going on excursions.

 Feel free to connect at [rohanjain@ucsb.edu](mailto:rohanjain@ucsb.edu)

 ## News
+- **January 2018:** Starting an internship with the Machine Learnning Innovation Team at Cadence Design Systems in San Jose.
 - **September 2017:** Would be TA to [Hua Lee](https://engineering.ucsb.edu/people/hua-lee) for ECE 130A Signal Processing, Fall 2017.
 - **April 2017:** Would be TA to [Kenneth Rose](https://engineering.ucsb.edu/people/kenneth-rose) for ECE 139 Probability and Statistics, Spring 2017.
 - **January 2017:** Would be TA to [Malgorzata Marek-Sadowska](https://iee.ucsb.edu/people/malgorzata-marek-sadowska) for ECE 15A Fundamentals of Logic Design, Winter 2017.